2019–20 World Rugby Sevens Series

 The 2019–20 World Rugby Sevens Series was the 21st annual series of rugby sevens tournaments for national men's rugby sevens teams.
 The Sevens Series has been run by World Rugby since 1999–2000.

 In March 2020, World Rugby postponed all remaining tournaments in the series due to the COVID-19 pandemic.
 The events in London and Paris were postponed provisionally until September, preceding the Singapore and Hong Kong events previously postponed until October.
-On 30 June, the remaining four rounds of the series was cancelled which meant that New Zealand was awarded the title by 11 points over second place South Africa.
+On 30 June, the remaining four rounds of the series was cancelled which meant that New Zealand was awarded the title by 11 points over second-placed South Africa.

 Format

-Sixteen nations competed at each event, drawn into four pools of four teams.
+Sixteen nations competed at each event, drawn into four pools of four teams each.
 Following the pool matches at each tournament, the top eight teams (two teams from each pool) played off for a Cup, with gold, silver and bronze medals also awarded to the first three teams.
 The bottom eight teams after the pool matches played off for the lower-ranked placings from ninth to sixteenth at each tournament.
 The winner of the series was determined by the overall points standings gained across all events in the season.